simplifiedcourses/simplifiedcourses.github.io/_posts/2023-01-24-reactive-input-state-for-angular-viewmodels.md

 ## Update: 10 November 2023

 With Angular Signals being out of developer preview in version 17 we could use setters with signals as well.
-Beware that signal inputs are comint as well
+Beware that signal inputs are coming as well.

 ```typescript
 private readonly itemsPerPageSignal = signal(0);